Sp0kane/MicrosoftSentinel/Playbooks/updatetrigger-notifyOwner/readme.md

 The user can enter a email address of another user and the incident will be assigned to them (with another invocation of this playbook.

+Should the user reject the assignment, a new Sentinel Incident will be created.